secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 **Description:** Work-related conferences including registration, lodging, and meals.
 The costs for travelling to and from an event should be expensed separately from the training budget following the [existing travel expense policy](/handbook/finance/expenses/), with your manager approval.
 We encourage people to be speakers in conferences.
 More information for people interested in speaking can be found on our [Corporate Communications](/handbook/marketing/corporate-communications/speaking-resources/) page.
 We suggest to the attendees bring and share a post or document about the news and interesting items that can bring value to our environment.

 **Eligibility for Reimbursement:** Before scheduling any travel or time off to attend a conference, please discuss your request with your manager.
 The manager will approve the request if the conference is work-related and the timing doesn't interfere with GitLab deliverables.
 After manager approval, the team member needs to submit a [Growth & Development issue](#how-to-apply-for-growth-and-development-benefits).
 Once all parties approve the issue, they can schedule travel.
-Please review current [GitLab travel policy]({{< ref "travel" >}}) for the most up-to-date information about booking and planning conference travel and determine if travel is [business essential]({{< ref "travel" >}})
+Please review current [GitLab travel policy]({{< ref "travel" >}}) for the most up-to-date information about booking and planning conference travel and determine if travel is [business essential]({{< ref "travel" >}}).
+For reimbursements above $1000, you can expense 50% of the cost up front, and 50% upon completion.

 **Approver (above $1,000 USD):** Manager, E-Group Member